-Allison Breeding is an alumna of the Sustainability Studies program at Roosevelt University (BA ’13).
+Allison Breeding is an alum of the Sustainability Studies program at Roosevelt University (BA ’13).
 She was awarded an agroecology research fellowship through a National Science Foundation-funded Research Experience for Undergraduates (REU) fellowship this summer at Southern IL University.
 During the summer of 2013 she wrote dispatches from the field about her fellowship.

 Colleen Dennis is a Sustainability Studies alum (BA ’15, with honors) at Roosevelt University and a former intern in the Botany Department of the Field Museum of Natural History.
 She wrote for the SUST blog about her scientific internship experience during the spring 2014 semester.
 Colleen began working for economic botany collections manager Christine Niezgoda in the fall of 2013 as a student in Prof. Julian Kerbis Peterhans‘ SUST 330 Biodiversity course at the Field Museum.
-She is now a research assistant in the Science Action Center at the Field Museum.
+She is now a research assistant in the Keller Science Action Center at the Field Museum.